whanyu1212/solidity-starter-kit/README.md

 npm init -y
 ```

-Install hardhat locally for testing, compilation and deployment (alternatively, you can use Truffle)
+Install hardhat locally for testing, compilation and deployment (alternatively, you can use Truffle but it is a sunset project)
 ```bash
 npm install --save-dev hardhat @nomicfoundation/hardhat-toolbox
 ```